iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbssc.android.careondemand___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.bcbssc.android.careondemand 5 reviews"/>
 </p>

+> Qui k response.
+From install to consult in less than 10 minutes.
+I felt the consulting doctor knew what he was talking about.<br> :date: __2021-06-02 00:48:15__

+> So far a great experience!
+I would highly recommend it to anyone<br> :date: __2021-06-01 18:54:04__

 > Brief, informative and professional.
 I will definitely use them again.<br> :date: __2021-05-26 17:29:43__

 > Quick and informative.<br> :date: __2021-05-19 17:04:11__